Courses Overview

 Course Goals

-- Distinguish between the McKenzie syndromes (Derangement, Dysfunction, Postural) and other spinal conditions and provide appropriate management regimes for each of the syndromes.
+- Distinguish between the McKenzie classifications and provide appropriate management regimes for each of the classifications

-- Identify when the application of external forces is required for the resolution of symptoms using McKenzie's “progression of forces” concept.
+- Identify when the application of clinician forces are required for the resolution of symptoms using McKenzie’s “progression of forces” concept

-- Assist patients to design and apply the therapeutic processes on their own to achieve management goals.
+- Assist patients to design and apply the therapeutic processes required to achieve the patient goals

 Total Course time: 7 hours online, 21 hours live course